gboon18/MVTX/README.md

 The answer is multiple CMM probing of many faces the parts.
 Then we perform a conjugate gradient minimization (see the [reference](https://scripts.iucr.org/cgi-bin/paper?S0567739482001806)) on the CMM points to the CAD model to find the translation and rotation value from the part position to the model "ideal" position.

-## How to run
-- Warning: You can modify this code to use but right now, this is very much MVTX alignment/assembly oriented. i.e. It works very quickly on the fly where you CMM-measure and use the data with its specific print format.